Shunzi-Shen/STATGR5243_proj3/README.md

 # Effect of Button Color and Font Size on User Engagement in a Data Analysis Tool
 `app_v7_GA.R` is the the source code of our webapp, which is modified based on our Project 2 product.

-`event analysi.csv` is the original aggregated data from Google Analytics (GA), while `Simulated Dataset Construction Based on Google Analytics` explains how we simulate data based on the raw GA data.
+`event analysi.csv` is the original aggregated data from Google Analytics (GA), while `ab_test_data_with_eda.csv` is the data we simulated.

-We used `Data_Simulation.ipynb` to generate simulated data, and used `Data_Analysis_Final.ipynb` to construct EDA, statistical tests and analysis.
+We used `simulate.R` to generate simulated data and `V1.R` to construct EDA, statistical tests and analysis.